nikita6187/NEC/fabric/readme.md

 See `start_network.sh` for the steps needed to start the full network.

 To setup network first run.
-This generetates the cryptomaterial (genesis blocks, certificates), needs to only be run once:
+This generetates the cryptomaterial (genesis blocks, certificates):
 ```
 bash ./setup_network.sh
 ```